-The student adviser, Miranda van den Boorn, will be available for questions from you and from your mentor.
-In case of serious illness or other serious (personal) matters that may interfere with your studies, the student adviser should always be consulted.
-She may advise you to sign up for additional training or get in touch with other important university bodies (see below).
+The student adviser, Raf Widdershoven, will be available for questions from you and from your mentor.
+In case of serious illness or other (personal) matters that may interfere with your studies, the student adviser should always be consulted.
+He may advise you to sign up for additional training or get in touch with other important university bodies (see below).
 Please note that everything that is discussed with the student adviser will be treated confidentially.
-Meetings with the study advisor can be scheduled via this link: appointment student advisers
+Meetings with the student adviser can be scheduled via this link: appointment student advisers

-Miranda van den Boorn Student Adviser Arts and Culture E: m.vandenboorn@maastrichtuniversity.nl
+Raf Widdershoven

+Student Adviser Digital Society

+E: raf.widdershoven@maastrichtuniversity.nl